 For orders that cover both products and services, only the portion of the order that is recognizable as product revenue is reported as backlog.
-The portion of the order that is recognized as service revenue (for example, Post Contract Customer Support (PCS), installation, training and professional services) is not included in reported backlog.
-Product backlog totaled \$375.0 million as of June 30, 2015.
+The portion of the order that is recognized as service revenue (for example, PCS) is not included in reported backlog.
+Product backlog totaled \$364.7 million as of June 30, 2014.
+This included \$40.7 million of orders for either new CyberKnife M6 systems configured with an MLC or orders for MLC units to upgrade existing installed CyberKnife M6 systems.
+Additionally, \$33.3 million of CyberKnife orders contain a technology protection plan which provides the customer the option to upgrade to the new platform (M6) when the CyberKnife M6 Series is approved by regulatory authorities in their country and is therefore available for shipment to the customer.

-In order for the product portion of a CyberKnife or TomoTherapy System sales agreement to be counted as backlog, it must meet the following criteria:
+In order for the product portion of a sales agreement to be counted as backlog, it must meet the following criteria:

 - The contract is signed and properly executed by both the customer and us.
-A customer purchase order that is signed and incorporates the terms of our contract quote will be considered equivalent to a signed and executed contract; - The contract is non-contingent-it either has cleared all its contingencies or contains no contingencies when signed; - We have received a minimum deposit or a letter of credit; the sale is a direct channel sale to a government entity, or the product has shipped to a customer with credit sufficient to cover the minimum deposit; - The specific end customer site has been identified by the customer in the written contract or written amendment; - For orders in our Latin America region, unless the system has already shipped and collection is reasonably assured, we request supporting evidence that the end customer has commenced construction to place our products if the site does not already exist; and - Less than 2.5 years have passed since the contract met all the criteria above.
+A customer purchase order that is signed and incorporates the terms of our contract quote will be considered equivalent to a signed and executed contract; - The contract is non-contingent-it either has cleared all its contingencies or contains no contingencies when signed; - We have received a minimum deposit or a letter of credit; the sale is a direct channel sale to a government entity, or the product has shipped to a customer with credit sufficient to cover the minimum deposit; - The specific end customer site has been identified by the customer in the written contract or written amendment; - For orders in our Latin America region, we request supporting evidence that the end customer has commenced construction to place our products if the site does not already exist; and

+Less than 2.5 years have passed since the contract met all the criteria above.